linzhenjian/AFPK_finder/README.md

 # AFLP_finder
-fast identify AFLPs
+fast identify Animal FAS Like PKS (AFLP)s
-It's based on t-Distributed Stochastic Neighbor Embedding (t-SNE) (van der Maaten, 2014) technique for dimensionality reduction, that uses hmm align scores.
-HDBSCAN clustering method (Campello et.al., 2013) is used to identify the posible clade (AFLP) for each preotein sequence input.
+It utilizes the t-Distributed Stochastic Neighbor Embedding (t-SNE) technique for dimensionality reduction, which is based on the alignment scores to a series of ketosynthase related Hidden Markov Model (HMM).
+The HDBSCAN clustering method is then employed to identify the possible AFLP clusters for each protein sequence input.

 ## Requirements
 * Bash
-* Perl >= 5.10
 * R >= 3.2
 * R packages: ggplot2, Rtsne, getopt, dbscan